saucelabs/sauce-docs/docs/test-fairy/integrations/google-uploading.md

 You need to upload credentials from Google Play to upload apps.
 You can get the service account credentials by going into your Google Play Console and into Setup > API access.
 There should be a Service account listed in that section.
 You will need to use the same account and generate JSON Credentials for this account from Google Cloud
 <img src={useBaseUrl('/img/test-fairy/integrations/google-play/01.png')} alt="API access"/>

 Once you have the JSON credentials, return to the settings page, and upload the JSON file.
-Once the
 <img src={useBaseUrl('/img/test-fairy/integrations/google-play/04.png')} alt="Google Play Store integration"/>

-Once uploaded, you should see the associated Project ID and Service account on the integration page.
+Once uploaded, you can see the associated Project ID and Service account on the integration page.
 Verify the account matches the one in Google Play Console.
 <img src={useBaseUrl('/img/test-fairy/integrations/google-play/05.png')} alt="confirm account"/>

-At this point, you have configured the integration for upload.
+You have configured the integration for upload.

 ## Uploading